 A brain hemorrhage is a type of stroke.

 A brain hemorrhage is bleeding in or around the brain.
-Causes of brain hemorrhage include high blood pressure, abnormally weak blood vessels that leak, drug abuse, and trauma.
+It is a form of stroke.
+Causes of brain hemorrhage include high blood pressure (hypertension), abnormally weak or dilated (aneurysm) blood vessels that leak, drug abuse, and trauma.
 Many people who experience a brain hemorrhage have symptoms as though they are having a stroke, and can develop weakness on one side of their body, difficulty speaking, or a sense of numbness.
 Difficulty performing usual activities, including problems with walking or even falling, are not uncommon symptoms.
-About 10% of all strokes are hemorrhagic, or caused by bleeding into the brain.
+About 13% of all strokes are hemorrhagic strokes, or caused by bleeding into the brain.

 "Doctor, I have the worst headache of my life."
 Those words send up a warning when a doctor walks into a room to see the patient.
 The textbooks say that this symptom is one of the clues that the patient may be suffering from a subarachnoid hemorrhage (brain hemorrhage) from a leaking cerebral aneurysm.
 These words don't mean that a disaster is waiting to happen, but the red flag is waving.
 If those words are associated with a patient who is lying very still, complaining of a stiff neck, and has difficulty tolerating the lights in the room, this makes the suspicions rise even higher.
 Add vomiting and confusion as associated symptoms, and the sirens are going off in the doctor's head.
 Something bad is happening and time is critical.